elomarii/CTF_4_DAY/TryHackMe/Nax.md

 ```

-Both web apps have the same content.
-Visiting the website we find a suspecious welcoming expression:
+Both web apps (on port 80 and 443) have the same content.
+Visiting the website we find a suspicious welcoming expression:
 ```
 <...snip...>
                   Welcome to elements.
 	Ag - Hg - Ta - Sb - Po - Pd - Hg - Pt - Lr
 ```
-The symbols refer to periodic elements, based on the atomic number we end up with the following list `[47, 80, 73, 51, 84, 46, 80, 78, 103]`.
-If we interpret the numbers as ascii characters we get `/PI3T.PNg`.
-Is this the hidden file? yep it is.
+The symbols refer to periodic elements, and based on the atomic number we end up with the following list `[47, 80, 73, 51, 84, 46, 80, 78, 103]`.
+If we interpret the numbers as ASCII characters we get `/PI3T.PNg`.
+Is this the hidden file? yep, it is.

 We download that image to inspect it more.
 We can use `exiftool` to read the image's metadata:
 ```